tus/tus-resumable-upload-protocol/protocol.md

 response MUST also include all other headers that a [`HEAD`](#head) request to the upload URL would also return, such as the `Upload-Offset` header.

-Clients MAY then use the returned upload URL in the `Location` header to resume the upload.
+Clients SHOULD then use the returned upload URL in the `Location` header to resume the upload.

 If the upload tag in a `HEAD` request is unknown or no longer known by the Server, it MUST respond with the `404 Not Found` or `410 Gone` status.